Table of Contents

-This is the fourth of six 'Adapt your DMP' sections in this tour guide.
+This is the fourth of seven 'Adapt your DMP' sections in this tour guide.
 For easy reference, we have put together a list of DMP-questions for all chapters in this tour guide.
-You can view and download it (CESSDA, 2017) and keep it as a reference while you are studying the contents of this guide.
+You can view and download the checklist as pdf (CESSDA, 2018a) or editable form (CESSDA, 2018b), and keep them as a reference while you are studying the contents of this guide.

-After working on this chapter, you should be able to define your storage and backup strategy.
+After working on this chapter, you should be able to define your storage and backup strategy for your data and metadata.
 To adapt your DMP, consider the following elements and corresponding questions:

 Short-term storage strategy